top of page

 4. THE 80'S

-New wave was characterized by rhythmic guitars, synthesizers and catchy melodies.
-It was a polished and pop version of punk with sarcastic lyrics about modern life (fear of technology, urban alienation) from the perspective of an "outsider" or "geek".
+New wave was characterized by rhythmic guitars and synthesizers with sarcastic lyrics about modern life and technology from an "outsider" or "geek" perspective.
+It was a polished and pop version of punk.
 E.g. Devo, Talking Heads, The Buggles.

 Synth-pop was characterized by the use of synthesizers and drum machines to create simple, commercial pop songs.
 E.g. Eurythmics, Depeche Mode, A-ha.

-Guitar pop was characterized by clear vocals, melodic guitars using innovative effects like delay and tremolo, and a strong influence from Celtic folk with introspective and sincere lyrics.
-It emerged as a reaction against synthesizers and the sarcasm of New wave.
+Guitar pop was characterized by clear vocals, melodic guitars using innovative effects like delay and tremolo, and a strong influence from Celtic folk with introspective lyrics.
+It emerged as a reaction against New wave.
 E.g. The Smiths, U2.

-Post-punk was characterized by angular guitars, prominent basslines and dark atmospheres with serious and poetic lyrics about urban decay and deep emotions like angst or sadness.
+Post-punk was characterized by angular guitars, strong bass lines and dark atmospheres with poetic lyrics about urban decay and deep emotions like angst or sadness.

 E.g. Joy Division, The Cure, Siouxsie & the Banshees.